Using an Audio EQ to Carve Space in Your Mix

-Audio equalization has been around in one form or another since the 1960s.
-In that time, EQ has earned its place as one of the most widely used tools in the world of music production and sound engineering.
+Audio equalizers have been around in one form or another since the 1960s.
+In that time, the audio EQ has earned its place as one of the most widely used tools in the world of music production and sound engineering.

 In this free chapter from Brian Matrix’s FaderPro mixing and mastering course, the seasoned studio professional gives us a crash course on using EQ to carve space in your mix, ensuring that each element has its own space in the frequency spectrum.

 Cutting unwanted frequencies